mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 The above operation can be batched by passing a value on the `batchSize` argument.

 **Note:** This is just an FYI.
 The operation is using the `SqlBulkCopy` of ADO.Net.
 This should not be compared to Dapper performance due to the fact that this is a real bulk-operation.
-This is far (extremely fast) when compared to both Dapper (multi-inserts) and RepoDb (`InsertAll`) operations.
+This is far (extremely fast) when compared to both Dapper (multi-inserts) and RepoDB (`InsertAll`) operations.

 ##### Merging multiple rows